 Each year, in the fall and spring semesters, PILF sponsors approximately 5 NYU Law students to work in unpaid, term-time internships.
-After a competitive application process, PILF makes grants of up to $1,000 to each student.
-Grant decisions take several factors into account, including but not limited to: the type of legal work involved and the population served, the student’s commitment to public interest work, whether or not the student is a receipeint of a major NYU public service scholarship, and the student’s capacity to serve on the PILF Board.
+After a competitive application process, PILF makes grants of $500 to each student.
+Grant decisions take several factors into account, including but not limited to: the type of legal work involved and the population served, the student’s commitment to public interest work, whether or not the student is a recipient of a major NYU public service scholarship, and the student’s capacity to serve on the PILF Board.

 Some of the public interest organizations for which PILF grantees have worked include: New York Center for Law and Justice, The Legal Aid Society, The Door, The Opportunity Agenda, African Services Committee, the Queens County District Attorney, Human Rights Watch, UN Women, Urban Justice Center, and The Bronx Defenders.